skrapkam/samchang/src/projects/ladder/index.md

 <summary>
 Contributed to major redesign and rebrand of entire platform.
 Responsible for redesign of application process.
 Improved payments conversion by 11%.
-Created a scaleable set of solutions for Ladder's partners.
+Created a scalable set of solutions for Ladder's partners.
 View all projects I worked on at Ladder <a href ="https://samchang.notion.site/0b89e27be0264018bfd23e661651fdd4?v=8f6998c23e9d429cb8cf6dee21dac6fd">here</a>.
 </summary>

 # Introduction